shenef/Boktai-Speedrunning/src/zoktai/any.md

 Proceed to the final puzzle room on the bottom-right:
 Activate the first lever with the sword, then run ↙️.
-When you’re close enough, run ↗️ onto the switch.
+When you're close enough, run ↗️ onto the switch.

 **Do not assign stat points before the boss fight.**